CRE FinOps Blog

 Commercial lease rent structure determines who pays operating expenses.
 Get the full breakdown of every lease type and its CAM billing implications.

-Read PostCommercial Real Estate Leasing in 2026: How Rising Operating Expenses Are Reshaping CAM Structures
+Read PostCRE Leasing in 2026: Rising Costs Are Changing CAM Structures

-Commercial real estate leasing is getting more expensive to manage in 2026.
-Here's what's driving it and how the industry is responding.
+Commercial real estate leasing costs more to manage in 2026.
+Here is what is driving it and how the industry is adapting.

 Read PostCommercial Lease vs Residential Lease: Key Differences in CAM, Expenses, and Audit Rights